Updated February 2026

 While many are well aware of the amount of electricity data centers use, people often overlook the waste heat emissions and their impact.
 Data centers generate significant amounts of waste heat due to the high energy consumption of their servers and cooling systems.
 Instead of dissipating this heat into the environment, as is often done, it can be recovered and used for other purposes.

 One opportunity to make data centers a better neighbor is to locate them on shuttered industrial facilities, such as former coal plants (rather than greenfields).
+This concept is discussed in this PNNL Factsheet.
 Ideally, data centers at shuttered facilities would be co-located with factories or other entities like greenhouses that can benefit from data center waste heat.
 This reduces their reliance on traditional heating methods, supports energy efficiency and energy savings, and gives the shuttered facility a new purpose.
 Shuttered coal plants, and many former industrial sites, also have access to heavily reinforced electrical grid infrastructure (along with other reusable assets), reducing the need for on-site electrical system upgrades.

 Waste heat recovery can significantly reduce the carbon footprint of both data centers and nearby facilities by minimizing energy consumption from traditional heating methods.
 For example, in Marietta, OH, an innovative pilot program will use the waste heat from a data center to heat a nearby greenhouse.